vlall/Darksearch/README.md

 ## About Darksearch
-Darksearch is a search engine that allows you to query cached onion sites, irc chatrooms, various pdfs, game chats, custom site scrapers, blackhat forums etc...
+Darksearch is a search engine that allows you to query cached onion sites, irc chatrooms, various pdfs, game chats, blackhat forums etc...

 ## Technologies
 - Tor and Scrapy for web scraping